 The following may not file in small claims court, and must file in justice court:

 The Rules of Civil Procedure, Discovery Rules, and the Rules of Evidence govern justice court, and must be adhered to.
 In small claims court, the Rules of Evidence and Discovery do not strictly apply, and the trial procedure is handled in an informal manner.
 Judges in small claims court have the duty to develop the case, question witnesses, and render judgment as the case requires.
 A judge in justice court listens only to the facts as presented by the parties and renders judgment based solely on those facts.
 Only the parties or their attorneys may question witnesses or develop the case in justice court.
-It is therefore recommended that those parties in justice civil court have representation by an attorney.
-Although you may certainly represent yourself, you will be expected to know and follow the Texas rules, just as an attorney would, and conduct yourself accordingly.
+Although you may certainly represent yourself, you will be expected to know and follow the Texas rules of Justice Court Civil Practices/Procedure, just as an attorney would, and conduct yourself accordingly.
 (See Information on Pre Se Litigants)